tkhamez/eve-route/README.md

 This runs the JAR file with Docker.

-Make sure the fat JAR file exists in ./build/libs/eve-route-*.jar, then build the Docker container:
+Make sure there is exactly one fat JAR file at `./build/libs/eve-route-*.jar`, then build the Docker container:
 ```shell script
 docker build -t everoute .
 ```